 123 - Fundamentals of Mathematics - This course provides a study of several topics in mathematics essential for those students minoring in education.
 The topics include number systems, number theory, geometry, algebra, probability, statistics, and the history of mathematics.
 Prerequisites: Completion of EDUC 220 with a grade of C or better.
 Three hours.
 Staff.

-131 - Calculus I - This is a course in differential and integral calculus.
-Topics to be covered will include: a review of algebra, trigonometry, and transcendental functions; limits and continuity; the definition of the derivative; techniques of differentiation; applications of the derivative; and an introduction to integration.
+131 - Calculus I - This is a course in differential calculus.
+Topics to be covered will include: functions; limits and continuity; the definition of the derivative; techniques of differentiation; and applications of the derivative.
+Note: A working knowledge of high school algebra, geometry, and trigonometry is required for this course.
 Credit will not be awarded for both 131 and 141.
-Offered annually Fall term.
 Four hours.
 Staff.

 132 - Calculus II - This course is a continuation of Mathematics 131.
 Topics to be covered will include: the Fundamental Theorem of calculus; techniques of integration; applications of the definite integral; sequences and series.
 Credit will not be awarded for both 132 and 142.
 Prerequisite: MATH 131 or 141, or permission of instructor.
 Four hours.
 Staff.